Msplint/Reqnroll/docs/installation/compatibility.md

 ## Supported operating systems

-SpecSync is supported on all common operating systems that support .NET, including
+Reqnroll is supported on all common operating systems that support .NET, including

 * Windows
 * Linux